Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

   python link.py
 ```

-As an output you'll get a .txt file that'll contain the link found in each pdf.
+As an output you'll get a .txt file called 'links.txt', that'll contain the link found in each pdf.

-You'll find all of the prior outputs in a directory inside '2ndAssigment' called 'output_files'.
+**You'll find all of the prior outputs in a directory inside '2ndAssigment' called 'output_files'.**

 # How to execute this project with docker